 To qualify for a K-12 Subject Area CE: 30 credits, with minimum of 12 at the advanced level, are required.
 Courses must be in a coherent sequence.

 ETS automatically forwards your Praxis II exam results to the DOE, however NPTNJ requires a copy for your file.
-With the CE you are now eligible to apply for a teaching job in the NJ public school system.
+With the CE you are now eligible to apply for a teaching job in NJ.
 A Certificate of Eligibility is required for admittance into Stage I of the NPTNJ alternate route program.

 MCC Office of School Relations is not qualified to review your transcript or advise as to what you are qualified to teach, or what credits might be missing.
 The DOE Office of Licensing and Academic Credentials is the only department that can do this.